warsdd/web_project_3/README.md

 - Flexbox, grids, and positioning

 ## Next Steps
+- Ensuring that everything is displayed correctly across breakpoints
+- Checking the code for cross-compatibility and adding all the necessary vendor prefixes
+- Refining code and carrying out corrections from code reviews
 - Any additional link animations
-- Checking the code for cross-compatibility and adding all the necessary vendor prefixes
+- Adding tab icon